raizaacosta/ProductionReady/Production Ready/Production Ready/3 SLOs.md

 This section is where you need to explain the level of your Legal (SLA) and Technical (SLO) Agreements and Objectives.

 ### SLA
-SLA is a legal agreement, you only use it if you are selling your Product outside of MAPFRE.
+SLA is a legal agreement, you only use it if you are selling your Product outside .

 ### SLO
 SLO is an Objective that measures how Reliable you want your Product to be.
 Have in mind that more 9-s mean a more expensive service.